|A roux based stew of oysters in a cream sauce, is finished with a drizzle of hot sauce and garnished with broken saltine crackers and green onion.|

 Once all of the flour has been incorporated, let it bubble and cook for about 2 minutes.
 Add the chopped yellow onion to the roux and let those cook until softened.

-Drizzle the top with hot sauce, sprinkle crumbled saltines on top and garnish with sliced green onion.
+To serve, drizzle the top with hot sauce, sprinkle crumbled saltines on top and garnish with sliced green onion.

 This stew would be an excellent addition as a soup course for the Thanksgiving or Christmas table.
-Enjoy!

 Recipe: Creamy Oyster Stew©From the Kitchen of Deep South Dish